Garden State Parkway: 2010s

 As originally built, in Cape May County, the parkway had three at-grade intersections (at exits 9, 10, and 11), but a project to eliminate began in early 2013, when construction began on three overpasses in Cape May Court House.
 The plan was delayed because it had not been approved by the federal government.
 The $125 million project was largely complete by September 2015, with the Mechanic Street interchange also being closed around this time.

 On September 5, 2016, a project to rebuild exit 0 was completed.
-It involved constructing a new ramp from NJ 109 southbound onto the parkway northbound, relocating the ramp itself onto a new, shorter alignment, and reconfiguring the traffic signal with pedestrian crosswalks and other safety features.
+It involved constructing a new ramp from Route 109 southbound onto the parkway northbound, relocating the ramp itself onto a new, shorter alignment, and reconfiguring the traffic signal with pedestrian crosswalks and other safety features.

 In 2012, a project to reconstruct the roadway between mileposts 83 and 100 in order to add shoulders was started.
 On November 9, 2014, exit 88 was permanently closed.
 On June 11, 2015, the northbound replacement exit 89 were opened to traffic.
-It was completed in May 2017, when the reconstruction of exits 91 into a full interchange was completed, ten months behind schedule because the legislature failed to raise the state's gas tax.
+It was completed in May 2017, when the reconstruction of exit 91 into a full interchange was completed, albeit ten months behind schedule because the legislature failed to raise the state's gas tax.